The Thai property market from above. Where the seven foreign-buyer mistakes repeat

 Mistake three: ignoring carrying costs in the underwrite

 The purchase price is one number.
 The annual carrying cost is the other number, and most foreign buyers never write it down.
-Common-area fees, sinking-fund contributions, building insurance allocations, property tax (yes, it now exists in Thailand), maintenance reserves, and the realistic vacancy assumption on a rental unit — these are not "details."
+Common-area fees, sinking-fund contributions, building insurance allocations, property tax (yes, it now exists in Thailand), maintenance reserves, and the realistic vacancy assumption on a rental unit.
+These are not "details."
 They are 30–50% of the all-in economics of ownership over a five-year hold, and they are absent from every developer brochure I have ever read.

 This is the mistake that hides longest.
 You can own the unit for two years before the carrying-cost reality catches up to the underwriting fantasy.
 By that point, the agent has been paid, the developer has moved on, and the foreign buyer is googling "how to sell Chiang Mai condo foreigner" with no exit liquidity.
 Carrying-cost reconstruction is the least glamorous step in the framework and the one that prevents the largest dollar losses.